 - Fleet managers can monitor vehicles via GPS which improves productivity.

 - ELD data can serve as evidence in proving a driver’s fault or innocence in accidents.

 - Helps prevent accidents caused by driver fatigue or bad driving habits which leads to improved CSA scores.

 Overall, our ELD software will simplify all recordkeeping, increase productivity, and maximize profits.

-If you’d like to know more, take advantage of this 30-day free trial to find out why you need TruckingOffice on board.
+If you’d like to know more, take advantage of this free trial of TruckingOffice trucking software to find out why you need TruckingOffice on board.